St. Peters Catholic Church (Worcester, Massachusetts): Architecture and history

 St. Peter's is located on the south side of Main Street in southwestern Worcester, directly opposite the main Clark University campus.
 It is a red brick structure with granite trim and ornate Gothic Revival styling.
 It is basically rectangular, with a square tower projecting from the right front corner and a central projecting section on the main facade.
 The tower has two narrow round-arch windows in the first three stages, this in the third (belfry) stage taller.
 It is topped with ornate crenellations and spires.
 The main facade has three entrances, one in the projecting section, and one each on either side.
 The central entrance, set in a round-arch opening, is under a gable-roofed projection, with a row of round-arch windows set pairwise in round-arch recesses.
 The flanking entrances are also set in round-arch openings, with circular rose windows on the second level.

 St. Peter's Parish was established in 1884 to provide services to the burgeoning population of southwestern Worcester.
 Ground for the church was broken on its construction that year, but it was not completed until 1893, the year in which it was formally dedicated.
 It was designed by architect Patrick W. Ford.

+An image of St. Peter's Catholic Church in Worcester, Massachusetts, underneath a rainbow on an evening in late summer.